mpneuried/simple-dynamo/README.md

 - **accessKeyId** : Your AWS access key id
 - **secretAccessKey** : Your AWS secret access key
 - **region** : The region your Dynamo-Tables will be placed
+- **tablePrefix** : A general table prefix which will be added before all real dynamo table names

 ###table Definition